lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

    :local:
    :depth: 2

-This section will get you started with your nRF54H20 PDK using the |NCS|.
+This page will get you started with your nRF54H20 PDK using the |NCS|.
-It first tells you how to test that your PDK is working correctly by using the :ref:`zephyr:blinky-sample` sample.
+It first tells you how to test that your PDK is working correctly by using the preflashed :ref:`zephyr:blinky-sample` sample.
-After you have tested the PDK, this section tells you how to configure, build and program the :ref:`multicore_hello_world` sample to the development kit and read logs from it.
+After the test, it will guide you on how to configure, build, and program the :ref:`multicore_hello_world` sample to the development kit and read logs from it.

 If you have already set up your nRF54H20 PDK and want to learn more, see the :ref:`ug_nrf54h20_architecture` documentation for an in-depth description of the architecture of the nRF54H20.

-.. _ug_nrf54h20_gs_test_blinky:

-Testing with the Blinky sample
-******************************

-In the limited sampling release, the nRF54H20 PDK comes preprogrammed with the :ref:`zephyr:blinky-sample` sample.

-Complete the following steps to test that the PDK works correctly:

-1. Turn the nRF54H20 PDK on.

-   **LED1** turns on.
-#.
-Press **Button 1**.
-   This changes the blinking interval, or makes the LED blink if it is not currently blinking.

-   You can keep pressing the button to go through the different intervals.
-   When you return to the original non-blinking interval, the LED will remain in the same state it was in, meaning that if the LED was off when you reached the state, it will remain off until you make it blink again.
-#.
-Press **Button 2**.
-   This turns on **LED2**, while **LED 1** will remain in the state it was in (on, off, or blinking).

-   If you press **Button 1** now, it will change the blinking interval of **LED 2**.

-If something does not work as expected, contact Nordic Semiconductor support.

 .. _ug_nrf54h20_gs_requirements: